Audax Australia offers a wide variety of rides for differing club member preferences, skills and capabilities. These include:

 Audax Australia’s RAIDs are in the spirit of cycle touring with the Pyrenees and Alps RAIDs as prime examples.
 Similar to European RAIDs, Australian RAIDs should showcase inspiring cycle touring routes in Australia.
-Some of the Iconic RAIDs proposed include:

 The Super Randonnée is a special class of permanent introduced by Audax Club Parisien.
 It is a mountainous 600km permanent with at least 10,000m of climbing.
 No support is allowed on the ride.
 SRs are administered directly by ACP but are run by Audax Australia Ride Organisers.

 Riders can elect to either of two classes;

 The rules of the Super Randonnée are different than any other ride.
 You should familiarise yourself with the official rules.
 The differences include;

 It is the rider’s duty to understand and comply with the rules.
 In addition, the rules of Audax Australia must be complied with.
 A brevet card must be carried and completed, and a frame badge is fixed to the bike and must be visible in all photographs which are taken to prove the route is completed.